mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 In this document, we propose a different approach to specify and implement protocol to better address the extensibility requirement.
-We focus on the QUIC protocol in this document, but similar ideas could be applied to other IETF protocols or networking systems {{FAN}}.
+We focus on the QUIC protocol in this document, but similar ideas could be applied to other IETF protocols or networking systems.
 We leverage the recent results in extending operating system kernels {{eBPF}} or web-browsers {{WebAssembly}} with virtual machines that execute bytecodes to propose a new approach to define complex behaviors inside protocols.
 We first describe the general architecture